 Note: Cloned dashboards do not stay in sync with the original dashboard.

-From your dashboard, click the Download button in the sidebar menu.
+From your dashboard, click the Download button on the sidebar menu.
 Choose “Download as PDF” or “Download as CSV”.

-By default, the right side menu on each dashboard is expanded to show the full dashboard element list and names.
+By default, the right sidebar on each dashboard is expanded to show the full dashboard element list and names.

-Once you get to know the dashboard elements, you may no longer need to see them all listed on your dashboards’ side menus.
-You can then minimize a dashboard’s side menu, while still being able to add new elements and access the settings.
-Simply click on the double arrows (») at the bottom of the side menu to minimize the sidebar menu.
+Once you’re familiar with dashboard elements, you may no longer need to see them all listed on your dashboard’s sidebar.
+You can minimize a dashboard’s sidebar, while still being able to add new elements and access the settings.
+Simply click on the double arrows (») at the bottom of the sidebar to minimize it.

-To reinstate the full menu view, click on the double arrows («) at the bottom of the side menu to expand it back to the default view.
+To reinstate the full sidebar view, click on the double arrows («) at the bottom of the sidebar.

-If you’re displaying a dashboard on a TV, presenting it, or just want to hide the side menu options, you can switch your dashboard to full screen.
+If you’re displaying a dashboard on a TV, presenting it, or just want to hide the sidebar, you can switch your dashboard to full screen.
 To do this, click on the Expand icon.
-This will hide the side menu altogether.
+This will hide the sidebar altogether.

-To exit full screen mode, click on the Expand icon to re-display the side menu in the previous view.
+To exit full screen mode, click the Expand icon to re-display the sidebar in the previous view.